 Contributed by Sarah Hughes of Live, Dream, Discover

-There are some amazing Mayan ruins on the Yucatan Peninsula.
-But the Tulum archaeological site is unique in that it sits on a cliff overlooking the beautiful Caribbean Sea.
+There are some amazing archeological sites on the Yucatan Peninsula, but the Mayan ruins of Tulum are unique in that it sits on a cliff overlooking the beautiful Caribbean Sea.

-Due to its location, Tulum was also an important trading port for nearby city-states like Chichen Itza and Coba.
-It too was an important city-state in the 13th and 14th century although it’s thought there were never more than about 1,600 inhabitants at any time.
+Due to its location, Tulum archaeological site was also an important trading port for nearby city-states like Chichen Itza and Coba.
+It too was an important city-state in the 13th and 14th centuries although it’s thought there were never more than about 1,600 inhabitants at any time.
 Shortly after the Spaniards began to occupy Mexico in the 1500s the Mayas abandoned their home of Tulum.

 Today visiting Tulum is a popular excursion from Cancun or Playa del Carmen.
 Tourists flock to this ancient Mayan site for both the historic value as well as the awe-inspiring views.
 The site is not as large as some of the other Mayan ruins and can get very crowded and hot during the day.
 Therefore, if you’re able to arrive early morning (8 am) or late afternoon (4 pm) you may be rewarded with fewer people and more tolerable temperatures.

 Allow at least one hour to tour the site and visit the important ruins of El Castillo, the Temple of Frescoes, and the House of Columns.
 Add on another hour to go swimming at the gorgeous beach below the ruins.

 However, if you’re visiting the Tulum ruins from other parts of the Riviera Maya you’d be well advised to make a whole day of it and spend some time in the town of Tulum and exploring the beautiful Tulum beaches